Check out this article about feral hogs and the all problems they are causing in Texas.

 Finally, make sure you take the necessary precautions when handling feral hogs since they are carriers of many diseases that are transmittable to humans.
 Always wear gloves and thoroughly wash your hands and tools after handling a hog.
 As with all pork products, ensure that you fully cook the meat before consuming it.

+Unfortunately, it appears as though Texas is losing the war on feral hogs and there is no good solution to the problem yet.
 While hunting alone will not solve the feral hog problem in Texas, I believe that it is certainly part of the solution.
 Since they provide such an exciting hunt along with excellent quality meat, hunting feral hogs is something that is certainly worth looking into if you do not already do so.
 More and more hunters are doing just that: last year in Texas more feral hogs were killed by sport hunters than by any other method.
 Hopefully, this trend will continue and we can start to get a handle on the feral hog problem.